robin-raymond/zax.io/type-definition.md

 }
 ````

 ### Union type definition

 Unions are data types where all of the types within share the same memory space.
 Typically unions are used for two main reasons:
-* only one of the types can exist at a time and using a union incurs less overhead than declaring multiple optional datatypes
+* only one of the types can exist at a time and using a union incurs less overhead than declaring multiple optional data types
 * the underlying data aligns to the same memory layout in such a way that the type of input value can be remapped to another type of output value and the data type still functions in properly definable behavior

 None fo the union variables can have default values and the programmer is to assume all of the memory backing the union contains garbage data until a particular variable becomes initialized.
 Setting a value in a union of one variable and reading the data back as a different variable can have undefined behaviors if the underlying types are not memory layout compatible.
 Unions do not account for little or bid endian memory differences, nor alignment concerns (except that a union will have an alignment of the common alignment factor of all contained data types).